 The reflationary trade is a bet on specific sectors of the economy or certain types of asset classes in the aftermath of an economic downturn.
 If you’re interested in incorporating the reflation trade into your portfolio, either via individual stocks or by buying sector-specific exchange-traded funds (ETFs) or mutual funds.

-Whether you believe in the reflation trade or not, an easy way to get started building your portfolio is by opening an account on the SoFi Invest® brokerage platform.
+Whether you believe in the reflation trade or not, an easy way to get started building your portfolio is by opening a brokerage account on the SoFi Invest® investment app.
 With just $5, you can start investing in an array of assets, including stocks, bonds, ETFs, and cryptocurrency.

 Photo credit: iStock/eugenesergeev